 Launch Date: July 24, 2014

 With the rollout of Pigeon, Google was able to provide more useful, relevant, and accurate local search results to its users.
-Building on the Panda, Penguin, and Hummingbird algorithm updates, Pigeon’s focus is specifically on local queries.
-Unlike Panda and Penguin, Pigeon is not a penalty-based update, but is a core change to Google’s algorithm.
+Building on the Panda, Penguin, and Hummingbird algorithm updates, Pigeon’s focus are specifically on local queries.
+Unlike Panda and Penguin, Pigeon is not a penalty-based update but is a core change to Google’s algorithm.

 What Google Pigeon Impacted

-Though Pigeon isn’t penalty-based, it’s obviously still important that you know how the update affects Google’s web crawlers and what you need to implement in order to rank as high as possible, especially if the lifeblood of your business is fueled by local patrons.
+Though Pigeon isn’t penalty-based, it’s obviously still important that you know how the update affects Google’s web crawlers and what you need to implement in order to rank as high as possible, especially if local patrons fuel the lifeblood of your business.